kelvinintech/Configuring-and-Maintaining-DNS-Servers/README.md

   Imagine a family going on a road trip.
 The family consists of parents (DHCP) and their children (DNS).

 DHCP (the parent) is responsible for managing the trip logistics.
-When they arrive at a new destination (network), DHCP assigns each child (device) a seat in the car (IP address) and provides them with a map (network settings), including instructions on where to stop for food (DNS server).
+When they arrive at a new destination (network), DHCP assigns each child (device) a seat in the car (IP address) and provides them with a map (network settings), including instructions on where to stop for food (<b>DNS server</b>).

 DNS (the child) knows how to read the map and understands where they need to go (which DNS server to use) to find the nearest ice cream parlor (IP address of a website).
 However, DNS relies on the directions provided by DHCP (the parent) to know which ice cream parlor (DNS server) it's allowed to visit on the trip.